Reformation Tour

 Today we check out of our hotel and travel to Eisleben (also called Lutherstadt Eisleben), a town founded more than a thousand years ago.

 Luther was born here on November 10, 1483 and died here on February 18, 1546.
+Make sure you see the death mask and consider which emotions it displays.
 During a guided tour you will visit Luther’s birthplace and last residence, the Luther monument, Church of St. Peter and Paul where he was baptised as well as the Church of St. Andrew’s where Luther gave his last sermons.

 This afternoon we travel to Eisenach to visit the Wartburg Castle.
 This UNESCO World Cultural Heritage site stands atop a 200-meter high rock above the town of Eisenach.
 The Wartburg’s most famous resident was Martin Luther, who lived here in protective custody in 1521-1522 after refusing to retract his writings.
 It was here that he translated the New Testament from Greek into German.